databricks/koalas/CONTRIBUTING.md

  4. Functions that are only found in pandas.
 When these functions are appropriate for distributed datasets, they should become available in Koalas.

-#### Be a lean API layer and move fast

-Koalas is designed as an API overlay layer on top of Spark.
-The project should be lightweight, and most functions should be implemented as wrappers around Spark or pandas.
-Koalas does not accept heavyweight implementations, e.g. execution engine changes.

-This approach enables us to move fast.
-For the considerable future, we aim to be making weekly releases.

 #### Return Koalas data structure for big data, and pandas data structure for small data

 Often developers face the question whether a particular function should return a Koalas DataFrame/Series, or a pandas DataFrame/Series.
 The principle is: if the returned object can be large, use a Koalas DataFrame/Series.
 If the data is bound to be small, use a pandas DataFrame/Series.
 For example, `DataFrame.dtypes` return a pandas Series, because the number of columns in a DataFrame is bounded and small, whereas `DataFrame.head()` or `Series.unique()` returns a Koalas DataFrame, because the resulting object can be large.

 #### Provide well documented APIs, with examples

-Every single function and parameter should be documented.
-Most functions are documented with examples, because those are the easiest to understand than a blob of text explaining what the function does.
+All functions and parameters should be documented.
+Most functions should be documented with examples, because those are the easiest to understand than a blob of text explaining what the function does.

 A recommended way to add documentation is to start with the docstring of the corresponding function in PySpark or pandas, and adapt it for Koalas.
 If you are adding a new function, also add it to the API reference doc index page in `docs/source/reference` directory.
 The examples in docstring also improve our test coverage.